milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Location data

-Verizon Media collects and stores your location data or derives your location from other information.
+Yahoo collects and stores your location data or derives your location from other information.
 We obtain your location data from the following sources:

 We collect location data from your devices when you use our Products, Services and third-party services that we partner with.
 This includes: